decretist/Dissertation/Chapter3/chapter3.md

 project, including a peremptory dismissal of any possibility that Gratian had a teaching career.[^a]

-Noonan left open the possibility that a Gratian who was recorded as having participated in an 1143 case in Venice as one of three legal consultants ("Magister Walfredus", "Gratianus", and "Moysis", in that order)[^b] advising a three-judge panel presided over by a papal legate, Cardinal Goizo, might be the same Gratian responsible for the *Decretum*.
+Noonan did leave open one affirmative possibility, that a Gratian who was recorded as having participated in an 1143 case in Venice as one of three legal consultants ("Magister Walfredus", "Gratianus", and "Moysis", in that order)[^b] advising a three-judge panel presided over by a papal legate, Cardinal Goizo, might be the same Gratian responsible for the *Decretum*.

 > But we can say that it is possible, even plausible, that the unbiased notary who recorded the scene at S. Marco is the only person to have left an eyewitness account of Gratian.
 [@noonan_gratian_1979, 171]

 <!--